What is an AI agent? Explained without the jargon

 And what shouldn't an agent do?
 Anything that needs professional judgement, or carries real risk if it goes wrong: giving clients advice, signing work off, making final decisions about money or people.
 Those stay with your team.
 The agent's job is to clear the routine work out of their way, so they have more time for the judgement calls.

-For a longer list of jobs, with the hours each one typically saves, see our guide to how AI can help your small business.
+For a longer list of candidate jobs and the questions to ask before scoping one, see our guide to how AI can help your small business.

 Why call them "AI helpers" instead of agents?